 How to Get Tested

-All West Lafayette faculty, staff and students — as well as family members of faculty and staff directly affiliated with the West Lafayette campus — can be tested for COVID-19 at no cost, regardless of whether or not they are exhibiting symptoms.
+All West Lafayette faculty, staff and students — as well as family members of faculty and staff directly affiliated with the West Lafayette campus — can be tested for COVID-19 on campus at no cost, regardless of whether or not they are exhibiting symptoms.